f-droid/fdroid-website/_posts/2019-10-29-new-language-polish.md

 [contribute on Weblate](https://hosted.weblate.org/projects/f-droid/website/pl/).

-This does not mean that every bit of text on the site is in Polish, since the app descriptions from the app developers.
+This does not mean that every bit of text on the site is in Polish, since we get the app descriptions from the app developers.
 To make it easier for translators to contribute translations to all the apps in F-Droid, you can find the __Translation__ links for apps that have set up a translation service.

 ## More languages